 Lahore on a Budget: 7 Restaurants for less than Rs.
 500 | Part 2

 Tired of elaborate meals that cost an arm and a leg?
-Cat got your wallet?
-Have we got a list for you.
-All you’ve got to do is have a sense of adventure.
-After a successful first list of restaurants in Lahore that won’t break the bank, here’s our second (!) edition of Lahore on a Budget.
+Then we’ve got the perfect list for you.
+Last year, we wrote about restaurants in Lahore that won’t break the bank.
+Here’s our second (!) edition of Lahore on a Budget.
 Enjoy!

-The beautiful thing about what it means to watch your pocket in Lahore is discovery.
-Every street corner has a unique story, and every hawker cooks the best something or the other.
+Watching your pocket in Lahore means discovery.
+Every street corner has a unique story, and every hawker cooks the best something, or the other.
 So when Sakura ain’t for you, check out these picks:

 Arif Chatkhara is the tikka you’ve probably seen around, but haven’t had the fortune of trying yet.
 Once a ‘hidden’ gem of the Walled City, you now see Arif Chatkhara’s pop-up stalls at all major food festivals in Lahore.
 Someone decided to test the market, and I’m glad that they did.
 Arif Chatkhara does a magical spread.